 On March 11, 2019, our Board of Directors adopted the 2019 Stock Incentive Plan, subject to stockholder approval.
 A copy of the 2019 Stock Incentive Plan is attached to this proxy statement as Appendix B. The 2019 Stock Incentive Plan authorizes the Corporation to grant various types of stock incentive awards, including incentive stock options ("ISOs"), non-qualified stock options ("NQSOs"), stock appreciation rights ("SARs"), restricted stock awards ("RSAs"), restricted stock units ("RSUs") and performance-based awards.
 The 2019 Stock Incentive Plan also permits the Corporation to grant cash-based performance awards.
-The number of shares of our Common Stock available for all awards under the 2019 Stock Incentive Plan will be equal to the sum of (i) 2,050,000 (ii) the number of shares of Common Stock available for future grants under the Dine Brands Global, Inc. 2016 Stock Incentive Plan, the DineEquity, Inc. 2011 Stock Incentive Plan or the Dine Brands Global, Inc. 2016 Stock Incentive Plan, the DineEquity, Inc. 2011 Stock Incentive Plan or the 2019 Stock Incentive Plan pursuant to the share recycling provisions set forth in the 2019 Stock Incentive Plan, as described below.
+The number of shares of our Common Stock available for all awards under the 2019 Stock Incentive Plan will be equal to the sum of (i) 2,050,000 (ii) the number of shares of Common Stock available for future grants under the Dine Brands Global, Inc. 2016 Stock Incentive Plan immediately prior to the effective date of the 2019 Stock Incentive Plan (which is estimated to be 194,215 as of March 8, 2019) and (iii) any shares of Common Stock that are subject to outstanding awards granted under the IHOP Corp.
+2001 Stock Incentive Plan, the DineEquity, Inc. 2011 Stock Incentive Plan or the Dine Brands Global, Inc. 2016 Stock Incentive Plan (collectively, the "Prior Plans") which again become available under the 2019 Stock Incentive Plan pursuant to the share recycling provisions set forth in the 2019 Stock Incentive Plan, as described below.